 Dosing in Specific Populations

-Consider using the 4.6 mg/24 hours Exelon Patch as both the initial and maximum dose in patients with moderate to severe renal impairment and in patients with mild to moderate hepatic impairment.
-Pharmacokinetic studies of oral rivastigmine in these patient populations showed reduced clearance of the drug [see Use in Specific Populations, CLINICAL PHARMACOLOGY].
+Consider using the 4.6 mg/24 hours Exelon Patch as both the initial and maintenance dose in patients with mild (Child-Pugh score 5 to 6) to moderate (Child-Pugh score 7 to 9) hepatic impairment [see Use In Specific Populations, CLINICAL PHARMACOLOGY].

 Dosing Modifications in Patients with Low Body Weight